kmatjeke/Camagru/README.md

 7. gallery showing other user's pictures must be paginated.

 8. Must be able to take using the webcam or upload from local drive a photo, then edit that photo with stickers or frames.
 Must then be able to submit that photo to your gallery and timeline.

+## programme architecture

+The programme uses a loose MVC architecture.
+The user interacts with a user-interface and sends commands to the controller which executes these commands and when needed makes use of the database.
+The controller can take data from the databse and display it to the user-interface.

+UI(front-end) -> controller(back-end)   -> Database
+Database      -> controller(back-end)   -> UI(front-end)

+## Testing

+The testing was done manually.
+Meaning the app was actually used and I observed.
+These are all user expectations.
+For in depth-testing use marksheet.

+Testing database            ->  The camagru database is created and all of it's tables Testing webserver           ->  web-server starts with no errors. going to <localhost:8080> takes you to login page Testing account creation    ->  Able to create account.
+Also receiving verification email.
+Testing log in              ->  Able to log in to app. should take you to home page <localhost:8080/home.php>
+Testing changing credentials->  Able to change username,email and password.And subscribe to notifications Testing Picture taking/uploading and editing with webcam
+                        ->
+Able to capture with webcam or upload and edit picture.
+Testing gallery functions   ->  Able to view gallery and like/comment on pictures Testing log out             ->  Able to log out of app.